 - WorldCom (MCI) in its chapter 11 reorganization.

-Mr. Goldring serves on the Executive Committee of the Tax Section of the New York State Bar Association and co-chairs the Committee on Bankruptcy and Losses.
+Stuart serves on the Executive Committee of the Tax Section of the New York State Bar Association and co-chairs the Committee on Bankruptcy and Losses.
 He was a member of the former Tax Council of the Association of the Bar of the City of New York and served as chair of a special subcommittee of the Tax Council and the Committee on Bankruptcy and Corporate Reorganization of the City Bar with respect to tax-related proposals of the National Bankruptcy Review Commission.

-Mr. Goldring co-authors the treatise Tax Planning for Troubled Corporations (CCH).
+Stuart authors the treatise Tax Planning for Troubled Corporations (Wolters Kluwer, CCH).
 In addition, he has published numerous articles dealing with the tax issues relating to financially troubled companies and lectures widely on these topics.
-Mr. Goldring is an adjunct professor at New York University School of Law teaching a course on bankruptcy tax, and is a member of the Corporate Tax and Business Planning Advisory Board of BNA Tax Management.
-He is a frequent presenter at PLI’s highly regarded tax program, “Corporate Tax Strategies,” with respect to bankruptcy tax issues.
+Stuart is an adjunct professor at New York University School of Law teaching a course on bankruptcy tax, and is a member of the BloombergBNA Corporate Tax Advisory Board.
+He is a frequent presenter on bankruptcy and restructuring tax issues including PLI’s highly regarded tax program, “Corporate Tax Strategies.”

-Mr. Goldring is ranked Band 1 for Tax by Chambers USA, where he has been described as “10 out of 10, he is very knowledgeable on the tax aspects of bankruptcy.”
-He is “a formidable tax lawyer,” who “has an excellent relationship with his clients and his colleagues.”
-He is also ranked as a leading Tax lawyer in the U.S. by Chambers Global and by Legal 500 US, where he is commended for his “technical tax knowledge and his ability to communicate in a language that can be understood.”
-He is recognized in Who’s Who Legal: The International Who’s Who of Corporate Tax, which has described him as “legendary,” and named among the leading Bankruptcy Tax Specialists in the nation’s major law firms by Turnarounds & Workouts magazine.
-Mr. Goldring is also listed in Best Lawyers in America, Super Lawyers and has been named among New York’s Top Rated Lawyers in Taxation Law.
+Stuart is ranked Band 1 for Tax: Corporate in the U.S. by Chambers Global and Band 1 for Tax in New York by Chambers USA, where he has been described as “legendary in the bankruptcy space,” “a guru” and “a formidable tax lawyer,” who “has an excellent relationship with his clients and his colleagues.”
+Stuart is listed in the “Hall of Fame” for U.S. Taxes: Non-Contentious by Legal 500 US.
+He is recognized in Who’s Who Legal: The International Who’s Who of Corporate Tax, which has described him as “legendary,” as a “Bankruptcy Tax Specialist” by Turnarounds & Workouts magazine and as a “Tax Leading Advisor” in New York by International Tax Review’s World Tax.
+Stuart is also recognized by Best Lawyers in America and Super Lawyers and has been named among New York’s Top Rated Lawyers in Taxation Law.